If you go down to the woods today

 But are stories from our childhood that powerful, to still affect us now as adults?
 Are successful horror stories set in woods only successful because they play on our childlike fear of the place that we were afraid of as kids?

-Is there more to the terror of the dark wood than fairy tales?
+Do you think there is there more to the terror of the dark wood than fairy tales?